hostjane/hostjane.github.io/_pages/cpanel-whm-vps.md

 ---

 # 1-Click cPanel/WHM
+{: .no_toc }

-HostJane cPanel VPS comes pre-installed with cPanel/WHM on a managed server running Centos 7 x64.
-For more technical details of the server, refer to Server FAQ.
+<span class="yellow">HostJane cPanel VPS comes pre-installed with cPanel/WHM on a managed server running Centos 7 x64.
+For more technical details of the server, refer to Server FAQ.</span>

 A server with at least 2GB RAM is required.

+## In this section
+{: .no_toc .text-delta }

 1. TOC
 {:toc}